Arctic Oil Drilling

 As if the impacts of climate change weren’t enough, big fossil fuel companies have now set their sites on exploiting the oil that lies deep in Arctic waters.

-Drilling for oil in the Arctic is a bad idea for people, wildlife and the planet.
-And yet major companies like Shell and Exxon are making aggressive moves to usher in a new “oil rush” in the Arctic.
-In some places it’s already begun.
-Russian oil giant Gazprom has already begun producing oil from the Arctic from the ocean north of Russia.
+The people and animals that live in the Arctic depend on its unique ecosystem to survive.
+Yet major companies like Shell and Exxon are making aggressive moves to usher in a new “oil rush” in the Arctic Ocean.
+In some places it has already begun.
+Russian oil giant Gazprom has already begun producing small amounts oil from the Arctic in the ocean north of Russia.

 When We Drill, We Spill

-The long history of oil spills around the world has made one thing clear: the only way to prevent an oil spill is to keep it in the ground
+The long history of oil spills around the world has made one thing clear: the only way to prevent an oil spill is to keep oil in the ground.

-Fragile Arctic ice and tricky weather conditions make a spill even more likely.
-In a review of Shell’s plans to drill in the Alaskan Arctic, the U.S. Department of the Interior found that there’s a 75 percent chance of a major oil spill if indeed Shell can find oil and produce it.
-Hundreds of smaller spills would be virtually guaranteed.
+Fragile Arctic ice and tricky weather conditions make a spill in the region even more likely.
+In a review of Shell’s plans to drill in the Alaskan Arctic Ocean, the U.S. Department of the Interior found that there’s a 75 percent chance of a major oil spill if an oil company finds oil and produces it.
+Even though the Department of Interior is taking the Arctic off the table for oil drilling for the next two years, it’s critically important that the region is closed to ALL new oil drilling forever.

 How Do You Clean up an Arctic Oil Spill?